 All fields marked with an asterisk * are mandatory.

 It’s more important than ever to watch the pennies and make sure you have enough money coming in to pay the bills.
-It’s never been more important to safeguard your income against unexpected events such as illness or injury…
+It’s never been more important to safeguard your income against unexpected events such as illness or accidental injury…